jklzz02/weather-django/README.md

 * `translate(transalator, text, lang)`: requires a lang parameter, likely obtained via `get_user_info()`, and returns a translated version of a string in the specified language.

 * `make_link(match)`: to be called with the `re.sub` method of a `regex object`.
 It takes a match object as input and returns the match wrapped in an `<a>` tag with the same match as the `href` attribute. converts plain text into clickable links.

-* `get_air_condition(lat, lon, key, lang)`: makes an `API` call using the google [Air Quality API](https://developers.google.com/maps/documentation/air-quality/overview) to retrieve the current and general air conditions of the zone.
-The call requires a `KEY` provided by google, and returns in `json` format the local aqi, the dominant pollutant and it's concentration.
-The call is made via the library requests with `POST` method.
-The function requires the latitude and longitude of the area to check, the api key and the language in which you desire getting the information

 ## Libraries & Dependencies